Abhayasahoo27/System-Monitor-Tool-cpp/README.md

 The complete menu based tool is developed in **C++20 using filesystem library**.
 This tool helps users reduce manual system maintenance effort and automate repetitive daily operations.

 > NOTE: There is also another version of this same project implemented in Bash Shell Script (for those who do not want to use C++).
-That version was done as Day 1–5 development in scripting approach before converting into C++ program.
+That version was done as Day 1–5 development in scripting approach before converting into C++ program.the code is present in above file maintanance_suit.sh

 ---